nicklas-bryntesson/Taekwondo/README.md

 ## Taekwondo Theme

-- Flexbox and CSS Grid Wordpress Theme, lots of functionality is broken down into smaller components.
+- Flexbox and CSS Grid Wordpress Theme, chunks of functionality is broken down into smaller components.
-  Uses object-fit: cover and does not provide fall back for older browsers att this point.
+  Uses object-fit: cover and does not provide fall back for older browsers at this point.

 ## Live Demo

 Avalible at: [nicklasbryntesson.se](https://taekwondo.nicklasbryntesson.se)

-All live demo pictures captured by Nicklas Bryntesson
+All live demo images captured and edited by Nicklas Bryntesson.

 ### Requirements